What are Push Notifications and How do they work

 • Notify customers about reward points, exclusive deals, or loyalty milestones to maintain brand loyalty.

-Why You Should Use Push Notifications?
+Why Should You Use Push Notifications?

 • Boost User Engagement: Reminds users of the app’s value and encourages them to interact more.